PASSIONLab/ELBA/README.md

 ## Prerequisites

 1. Operating System.
-  * diBELLA is tested and known to work on the following operating systems.
+  * ELBA is tested and known to work on the following operating systems.
     *  SUSE Linux Enterprise Server 15.
     *  Ubuntu 14.10.
     *  MacOS.